stevegbrooks/CourtDocketProject/README.md

 Docker is software that allows you to run an environment, where you will run Selenium in.

-You must install RSelenium through GitHub, and Docker can be downloaded for free from their website.
+You must install RSelenium through CRAN, and Docker can be downloaded for free from their website.
-RSelenium has some dependencies of its own that you have to install also before being able to install it.
-Those packages are also on GitHub only.

-Here is the code for the RSelenium installation flow:

-`install.packages("devtools")`
-`devtools::install_github("johndharrison/wdman")`
-`devtools::install_github("johndharrison/binman")`
-`devtools::install_github("ropensci/RSelenium")`

 ## Modules